 7. Asus TUF X470-Plus Gaming

-The board offers HDMI 1.4b and DVI-D. There is no DisplayPort so if you have a monitor that has one, you might have to use an adapter.
-There is only PCI Express x16 Gen3 slot while the other x16 slot is of the slower Gen2 standard.
-Two M.2 ports are available and one of them accommodate the faster NVMe standard SSDs.
+The board offers HDMI 1.4b and DVI-D. There is no DisplayPort, so if you have a monitor that has one, you might have to use an adapter.
+There is only a PCI Express x16 Gen3 slot, while the other x16 slot is of the slower Gen2 standard.
+Two M.2 ports are available, and one of them accommodate the faster NVMe standard SSDs.
 The TUF board uses the Realtek ALC 887 audio codec with DTS headphone support.
-There are enough fan connectors for custom cooling loops but don’t expect serious modding abilities with this board.
+There are enough fan connectors for custom cooling loops but don't expect serious modding abilities with this board.
 The board support DDR4-3200 RAM — not the fastest out there but should get the job done.

-Performance-wise, the TUF board will get you by for most purposes including gaming.
-However, the VRMs are not as great as some of the other boards including ones from Asus so we really don’t recommend overclocking on this board.
+Performance-wise, the TUF board will get you by for most purposes, including gaming.
+However, the VRMs are not as great as some of the other boards, including ones from Asus, so we really don't recommend overclocking on this board.
 RAM overclocking from the BIOS is problematic although, the BIOS itself is well laid out.
-You can indeed them use the BIOS settings to overclock, but do not expect consistent 24×7 performance.
-The limitations in I/O and PCI Express x16 slots also means that this board can become a bottleneck in for future upgrades.
+You can indeed use the BIOS settings to overclock, but do not expect consistent 24x7 performance.
+The limitations in I/O and PCI Express x16 slots also mean that this board can become a bottleneck for future upgrades.

 - Pros: Good quality components; Compatibility with other TUF alliance brands

 - Cons: Not stable with overclocking; Slower secondary PCI Express x16 slot

 |Features||DDR4 3466+ support; NVIDIA Quad-SLI; AMD Crossfire-X; ALC1220 audio codec with Purity Sound 4 and DTS Connect; Ultra M.2 and M.2 slots; Intel Gigabit LAN|